Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

 ### Top 10 subscribed Podcasts

 The registered users can upload the OPML-file exported from their podcatcher.
-Each podcast included in the OMPL-file is then listed in Panoptikum.
+Each podcast included in the OPML-file is then listed in Panoptikum.
 Based on the number of registered users that listed the same podcast Panoptikum can derive, which are the top 10 subscribed podcasts of its registered users.
-You see the name of the podcast and t he number of users that have subscribed to this podcast.
+You see the name of the podcast and the number of users that have subscribed to this podcast.
 With a click on the name of the podcast you reach the Panoptikum page of this podcast with further information.

 ### Top 5 Liked Podcasts

 The registered users can like a podcast.
-This is independant from the subscription.
+This is independent from the subscription.
 A user can like a podcast without a subscription to it.
 You see the name of the podcast and the number of users that have liked it.
 With a click on name of the podcast you reach the Panoptikum page of this podcast with further information.

-Rationale: You could still like a podcast, even if you don't find to listen to it any more.
+Rationale: You could still like a podcast, even if you don't find time to listen to it any more.
 There are just too many good podcasts out there :-)

 ### Podcast Discovery: Categories, Random, Search